Table of contents

 - Enable continuous backups is not selected as soon as I’m not using the RDS service

-- Backup window is set to default as I’m fine with backups happening at 5 AM, you may customize this by choosing another option
+- The backup window is set to default as I’m fine with backups happening at 5 AM.
+You may customize this by choosing another option

 - Transition to the cold storage is set to